piercepatrick/Masters-Program-Tuition-Predictor/README.md

-# Data Science Related Masters Program Tuition Predictor
+# Data Science Related Masters Program Tuition Predictor: https://ds-masters-tuition-predictor.herokuapp.com/
 - Created a tool that estimates Data Science related graduate program's tuition (MAE ~ $ 10K) to help Data Scientists explore different options for graduate school.
 - Scraped program descriptions from mastersportal.com using simplescraper and beautifulsoup.
 - Engineered features from each program to quantify the value universities put on gpa, gre, gmat, toefl, and ielts.